 Hometown: Bowmanville, Ontario

-Program: combined Honours English and History, minor in Theatre
+Program: Double Major in English and History, Minor in Theater

 Relevant Experience: VPI and now President of the Arts and Social Sciences Society, two years on the Review Committee, one year on the Grant Committee, Chair of the DSU Executive Review Committee, Vice President of Campus Relations for the Women’s Fraternity Alpha Gamma Delta, member of the Halifax Greek Council, Classics Society, and the History Society.

 Dalhousie Gazette: Why are you running for this position?